omeka/omeka-s-enduser/docs/content/items.md

 ![A picture of the value annotation sidebar with a property selected and an annotation included](contentfiles/annotation_sidebar.png)

 [Each site has a setting](../sites/site_settings.md#show) to indicate whether or not value annotations are visible to the public.
+This will include value annotations on item sets and media.

 You can set controlled vocabularies for annotations using the [Custom Vocab module](../modules/customvocab.md).
 In this case, you do not need to apply a custom vocabulary to a property using a resource template; you can select any installed vocabulary from the value-type dropdown in the drawer.
 This will load your vocabulary's choices into a dropdown of terms.